What Does {} Dollar Sign And Curly Braces Mean In A String In ...

 1. Introduction UPS is the abbreviation for Uninterruptible Power Supply, and is a device which supplies power to devices for a fixed amount of time without stopping even when there are problems occurring with utility power and other power sources.

-• What does photovoltaic panel unit assembly mean
+• What does wind power storage mean

 • What does overcharging a battery energy storage device mean